pbkabali/Enumerables-Microverse/README.md

 # 🧐 Advanced Building Blocks - Enumerables

 > This is the second Ruby project from the Microverse program.
-It's a program built to understand how works methods and how are builted.
+It's a program built to understand how inbuilt methods work and how they are built.

 ![screenshot](./app_screenshot.png)